agattone96/gold-palm-digital-forge/README.md

 ```

 ## Deployment
-Create a production build and deploy the `dist/` directory to your preferred static hosting service (e.g., Netlify, Vercel, GitHub Pages):
+Create a production build and deploy the `dist/` directory to your preferred static hosting service (Netlify, Vercel, GitHub Pages):

 ```sh
 npm run build
 ```

-## Contributing
+## Contribution Guidelines
-1. Fork this repository and create a feature branch.
+1. Fork the repository and create a feature branch.
-2. Install dependencies and make your changes.
+2. Install dependencies and implement your changes.
-3. Run `npm run lint` and ensure all checks pass.
+3. Run `npm run lint` to ensure all checks pass.
 4. Commit your work and open a pull request.